kubeflow/website/content/docs/other-guides/multi-user-overview.md

 ### Manual profile creation

 An administrator can manually create profiles for users as described below.
-There are 2 steps to onboard a new user:

-#### Step 1: Grant user minimal k8s cluster view access

-User should be given minimal permission scope that allows them to connect to the Kubernetes cluster.
-For example for GCP users, they can be granted IAM role: **Kubernetes Engine Cluster Viewer**

-#### Step 2: Creating a user profile

 Create a
 `profile.yaml` file with the following contents on your local machine: